The Meaning of the Magician

 The Tarot Magician card indicates things being solved as if by magic.
 It can be a person making big problems disappear or splendid solutions appear as if out of nowhere.
 But life doesn't work like that.
 If it's too good to be true, it probably isn't.

 The Magician's solutions will by time prove to be somewhat lacking.
 Either they don't last or they don't solve everything, so new problems will emerge - this time more difficult to handle.

 That's not necessarily a bad thing, since the initial solution was probably urgent and beneficial.
 Without it, who knows what would have happened?
 It's just important to understand that the Magician's solution is rarely the final one.
 The problem is not really dealt with, but just made to disappear for a while.
 Still, that can be a blessing.

-The Tarot Magician's weakness is to be overly confident.
+The Magician's weakness is to be overly confident.
 Just look at the sign for eternity like a halo above his head.
 So, we tend to be overly confident about solutions of that kind.
-When the Tarot Magician card appears in your reading, expect a fantastic turn of events, but also watch out for what remains to be done - that which is at first invisible in the dazzle.
+When this Tarot card appears in your reading, expect a fantastic turn of events, but also watch out for what remains to be done - that which is at first invisible in the dazzle.

 But who doesn't want to be dazzled, now and then?

-About the Tarot Magician Card
+A. E. Waite about the Tarot Magician Card

 - The Magician